kubesphere/website/content/en/docs/project-user-guide/custom-application-monitoring/examples/monitor-sample-web.md

 ### Step 2: Pack the application into a Helm chart

-Pack the Deployment, Service, and ServiceMonitor YAML template into a Helm chat for reuse.
+Pack the Deployment, Service, and ServiceMonitor YAML template into a Helm chart for reuse.
 In the Deployment and Service template, you define the sample web container and the port for the metrics endpoint.
 ServiceMonitor is a custom resource defined and used by Prometheus Operator.
 It connects your application and KubeSphere monitoring engine (Prometheus) so that the engine knows where and how to scrape metrics.
 In future releases, KubeSphere will provide a graphical user interface for easy operation.

 Find the source code in the folder `helm` in [kubesphere/prometheus-example-app](https://github.com/kubesphere/prometheus-example-app).
 The Helm chart package is made ready and is named `prometheus-example-app-0.1.0.tgz`.
 Please download the .tgz file and you will use it in the next step.